Mashrou' Leila: Ibn El Leil

 On December 1, Ibn El Leil debuted at the number one spot on local iTunes channels, and charted as number 11 on the international world Billboard charts.
 "It’s such an impressive performance that stadiums seem not only possible but imminent."

 The band released a music video for their single "Roman" on July 19, 2017.
 The single was included on the deluxe version of Ibn El Leil released July 21, 2017.

 The Beirut School

 On February 8, 2019, Mashrou' Leila released a new single, "Cavalry", the first from their upcoming album The Beirut School.
 The Beirut School was released on March 1, 2019.
 The album includes some songs from the group's previous album.
 The group toured North America in 2019 in support of the album.

 Disbanding

-In September 2022, Sinno announced that the band would be disbanding.
+In September 2022, Sinno announced on an episode of Sarde After Dinner that the band would be disbanding.
 Sinno cited harassment and hate campaigns as a reason for the band breaking up.
+They also cited the tragic death of Sarah Hegazi, who was arrested and tortured in Egypt after flying a rainbow flag at a 2017 concert, as a contributing factor to the decision.